TysonAndre/golemproxy/README.md

 https://github.com/Netflix/dynomite is a [fork of twemproxy](https://github.com/Netflix/dynomite/wiki/FAQ#is-this-a-fork-from-twemproxy) adding replication

+https://github.com/memcached/memcached/pull/716/files is a proposal to add an embedded memcache proxy to `memcached` 1.6 itself using the text/meta protocols

 ## TODOs

 - Support more hash algorithms - only one is supported right now.